Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

 ### Article 31.
 Academic advisor

-1. Academic advisors are lecturers with a master\'s degree or higher, have at least 2 years of direct teaching experience, and are knowledgeable about the training program.
+1. Academic advisors are lecturers with a master's degree or higher, have at least 2 years of direct teaching experience, and are knowledgeable about the training program.
 2. The head of the training unit prescribes the method of organizing